-Inside, the vibrant interior has been carefully constructed with every inch of its space, from the hand-carved curves in the arches above the eating booths, to the intricate patterns painted on the tile flooring.
+Inside, the vibrant interior has been carefully constructed, from the hand-carved curves in the arches above the eating booths, to the intricate patterns painted on the tile flooring.

-Deriving its name from the Keralan practice of ‘joint family’, both in togetherness and tradition, Theravadu’s ethos is inspired by that very notion.
-Right by Leeds train station, the venue provides a teasing envision of what Southwestern Indian food should feel and taste like.
+Deriving its name from the Keralan practice of ‘joint family’, both in togetherness and tradition, Tharavadu’s ethos is inspired by that very notion.
+Just a stone’s throw away from Leeds train station, the venue provides a teasing envision of what South-Western Indian food should feel and taste like.

-Using authentic ingredients creates unique aromas with every dish and their passion for indigenous recipes and practices sets them apart from your usual curry house.
-Tharavadu’s expansive awards list commemorates their remarkable efforts, such as been recommended by the Michelin Guide from 2015 to the present.
+Using authentic ingredients creates unique aromas with every dish and their passion for indigenous recipes sets them apart from your usual curry house.
+Tharavadu’s expansive awards list commemorates their remarkable efforts, such as being Michelin recommended in previous years.

 Mowgli is not about the intimate, hushed dining experience.
 It is about the smash and grab zing of healthy, virtuosic herbs and spices and explosive flavours.
 After opening in Sheffield, Leeds is Mowgli’s second Yorkshire venue and they’re proving to be a hit!
 Showcasing food from the homes and streets of India, a million miles away from the ‘curry’ stereotype.